 Witnesses may be called by the complainant and respondent, provided the witnesses were listed in the complaint form or on the submitted witness list.
 It is your responsibility to inform your witnesses of all relevant information, such as the Honesty Policy, the time and location of the hearing, etc. If your witness is unable to attend the hearing, he/she may provide a written statement containing his/her testimony, which may be presented on your behalf.
 Please note that a signature on all Statement Forms must be witnessed by the director of Student Conduct and Conflict Resolution Services or designee (i.e., any Student Conduct staff member, Resident Hall Directors, Assistant Director of Housing and Dining Programs, or Offices with supervisory authority in the Department of Public Safety).
 A Statement Form is available on our website for this purpose.

 Testimony: It is helpful to outline your testimony and write down potential questions you want to ask witnesses.
 Some people become nervous and may forget what they want to say.
 With an outline, you are better able to ensure that you cover all the information you want the hearing panel to know.
-It is helpful to the hearing panel if you relay detailed, concise information to the panel in chronological order, then draw the relation between the alleged action and Student Conduct Code.
+It is helpful to the hearing panel if you relay detailed, concise information to the panel in chronological order, then draw the relation between the alleged action and the related charges from the Student Conduct Code.

-A detailed outline of the hearing procedure is available in the Student Conduct and Conflict Resolution Services office.
+Hearing Format: A detailed outline of the hearing procedure is available in the Student Conduct and Conflict Resolution Services office.